heymateag/celoiossdk/README.md

     - https://github.com/skywinder/web3swift
     - https://github.com/jrendel/SwiftKeychainWrapper
 - Build & Test!
+- You may run on device as well.Please unzip the frameworks for arm64 and replace in Framework folder in SDK and Sample app

 ## Structure
 The SDK connects to Mainnet network by default.
-This can be changed in SDK under celo-sdk-ios/celo-sdk-ios/Constants.swift when needed
+This can be changed in SDK like this Configuration.changeEnvironment(isProduction: false) -- Alfajores Configuration.changeEnvironment(isProduction: true) -- Mainnet

 [Learn more about Celo's networks](https://docs.celo.org/getting-started/choosing-a-network)